Fleishman Is in Trouble (miniseries): Development

 On September 12, 2019, it was announced that ABC Signature had won a 10-studio bidding war for the rights to the novel Fleishman Is in Trouble, with the project being developed for FX.
 Taffy Brodesser-Akner, the author of the original novel, was attached to write the adaptation as well as executive produce the project alongside Susannah Grant, Carl Beverly, and Sarah Timberman.
 On March 11, 2021, it was announced that the project was given a limited series order consisting of nine episodes, with the series now set to premiere exclusively on Hulu as part of FX on Hulu.
 Upon the series order announcement, Brodesser-Akner said:

 On August 13, 2021, during FX Networks' Summer 2021 TCA Press Tour panel, it was announced that Little Miss Sunshine filmmaking duo Jonathan Dayton and Valerie Faris were attached to direct multiple episodes of the series.

-The limited series was released on November 17, 2022, with the first two episodes available immediately and the rest debuting on a weekly basis.
+The limited series was released on November 17, 2022.
+The first two episodes were available immediately and the rest debuted weekly.